willpuckett/Swoon/README.md

 ![Engrammer](.images/swoon_engrammer.svg)

 [^1]: This project is mostly setup for production and assembly variants in
-    GitHub actions.
-Production variants are newer to KiCad and there's still a few kinks, but hopefully they'll be worked out soon.
+    GitHub actions. ~~Production variants are newer to KiCad and there's still a few kinks, but hopefully they'll be worked out soon.~~ The KiBot team has resolved the issues this project will pull them in for a release shortly.
 In the mean time, use the files in the [jlcpcb](/jlcpcb/) directory.